-- MSCI ESG Rating, - current index membership (existing constituents are preferred over non-constituents), - industry adjusted ESG scores, and - decreasing free float-adjusted market capitalization.
+- MSCI ESG Rating\\, - current Index membership (existing constituents are preferred over non-constituents), - industry adjusted ESG scores, and decreasing free float-adjusted market capitalization.

-Securities of companies having faced very severe and severe controversies pertaining to environmental issues as per MSCI are excluded.
-MSCI applies on the remaining investment universe an optimization aimed at complying notably with the following constraints:
+MSCI applies on the remaining investment universe an optimization process aimed at complying with the following constraints:

-Compliance with the EU PAB regulation minimum requirements on carbon footprint reduction Carbon footprint reduction of 50% compared to the Parent Index Annual reduction of 7% of carbon footprint Minimum allocation to "High Climate Impact Sector" which reflects that in the Parent Index and will be as high as that in the Parent Index with the above-mentioned constraints and with an issuer weight capped at a maximum of 5% or the issuer weight in the Parent Index.
+Compliance with the EU PAB minimum requirements on carbon footprint reduction:

+- Carbon footprint reduction of 50% compared to the Parent Index - Annual reduction of 7% of carbon footprint

+Minimum allocation to "High Climate Impact Sector" as high as in the Parent Index.

+High Climate Imact Sectors include agriculture, forestry, fishing, mining, manufacturing, electicity, gas, water, waste management, construction, wholesale trade, retail trade, transport and real estate.

-The weight of each security in the Index is determined by the optimization process so as to comply
+The weight of each security in the Index is determined by the optimization process so as to comply with the above-mentioned constraints and with an issuer weight capped at a maximum of 5% or the issuer weight in the Parent Index.

-Further details on MSCI ESG Research, on the business activities and screens, please refer to the Index methodology available on msci.com.

-MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities.

-MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact.
+\Further details on MSCI ESG Research, on the business activities and screens, please refer to the Index methodology available on msci.com. \\MSCI ESG Ratings provides research, analysis and ratings of how well companies manage environmental, social and governance risks and opportunities, please refer to msci.com for further information. \\\MSCI ESG Controversies provides assessments of controversies concerning the negative environmental, social, and/or governance impact, please refer to msci.com for further information.